columbia-university-robotics/how-to/connect-jetson-servers.md

         ForwardX11 yes
         ForwardAgent yes

-Close vim and save the file by pressing $Ctl + c$, and entering `:wq`
+Close vim and save the file by pressing `Ctl + c`, and entering `:wq`

 ## Step 2

 How you are ready to connect to Jetson 00.
-Please enter the following command
+To test your setup, please enter the following command

 `ssh curc-public@jetson-00`